mp-se/kegmon2/docs/_sources/functionality.rst.txt

   Connects to BrewSpy to fetch and import brew data, automatically updating keg levels and beer information when batches are changed or new brews are added.

+* **BrewLogger and Barhelper Integrations**

+  Sends keg and pour information to the configured BrewLogger endpoint and can publish keg information to configured Barhelper monitors.

 * **Brewfather Integration**

   Pulls data from Brewfather on recent brews, simplifying the import of batch details, recipes, and gravity readings for streamlined setup and tracking.